|

 1

-requires a minimum of six months as a minor seminarian and the
+- Minimum six months as a minor seminarian

-completion of at least two academic years (by credits) of relevant
+of at least two academic years of undergraduate study (by credits; may

 CA101 -